-Katherine is a devoted student, friend and colleague of Master Teacher Suren Shrestha and is licensed to teach and practice Singing Bowl healing through the Atma Buti International Sound Healing & Vibration Institute in Boulder, CO.
+Katherine is a devoted student, friend and colleague of Master Teacher Suren Shrestha and is certified to teach and practice singing bowl healing through the Atma Buti International Sound Healing & Vibration Institute in Boulder, CO.

 Katherine is a member of the Sound Healers Association and is honored to be on the Board of Directors for the Aama Orphanage Education Foundation (AOEF) supporting the children of Khandbari, Nepal.

 Honoring the Spirit of Place & Purpose

 Towns Hospital (current location of The Singing Bowl Studio)